 Fixing the foundations

 If your student has gaps in their knowledge, then the more their teachers build on these foundations, the less they will understand.
-If you suspect that this may be the issue, then get an in-home tutor to evaluate your student’s knowledge.
+If you suspect that this may be the issue, then get an in-home and online tutor to evaluate your student’s knowledge.
 They will be able to tell what kind of an understanding they have of the subject matter and help to fill in the gaps.

-In-home tutors are able to work individually with your student so that they are able to catch up and show rapid improvement.
+in-home and online tutors are able to work individually with your student so that they are able to catch up and show rapid improvement.
 They are also able to work in a situation where your student feels comfortable and confident.
 As they progress, they will feel more confident, and will be more likely to ask and answer more questions.
 They may be too intimidated or shy to ask questions in class.

 Teachers don’t always have the time to teach both the course material and study skills.
 Your student may need help with the way they study.
 Start by asking your tutor or teacher to ascertain what learning style suits your student best.
 Then show them how to convert their course materials into a format that is more accessible to them.
 For example, if your student is a visual learner, they can remember material by creating a mindmap, flashcards or an inforgraphic.
 Ensure that your student knows how to properly study, summarize and revise and how to estimate how much time they should leave for studying.